 The camp will begin at 7:30am and run until 6:00pm Wednesday thru Saturday.
 There will be time for lunch and there will be breaks between events to rest and relax.

 Yes, weather permitting.
 Every camper will get to go on an orientation flight.

 How Do I Apply?

-We can only allow 20 students to attend Maine ACE Camp 2016, so you must hurry to get your application package completed and mailed to us.
+We can only allow 20 students for South camp and 30 students for North camp to attend Maine ACE Camp 2019, so you must hurry to get your application package completed and mailed to us.